BabylonJS/OldDocumentationSite/content/how_to/mesh/Set_Shapes.md

 # Set Shapes

-These are shapes that usually already have names in everyday use and theor form is well known.
+These are shapes that usually already have names in everyday use and their form is well known.
 They are a box (or cuboid), a sphere, a cylinder, a cone, regular polygons, a plane and a specialist horizontal plane called the ground.
 Slightly less well know but also included in set shapes are ground from height map, tiled ground, a torus, a torus knot and the polyhedra.

-Brief about front/bak updating and sideorientation LINK to own pages
+The _MeshBuilder_ method uses a number of options that you can set or just settle for the default values.
+Whilst some options such as size or diameter have an obvious meaning others such as updatable or faceUV require [Further Reading](#further-reading).

 # How To Create Set Shapes using MeshBuilder